-Currently, I shoot with a friend on my creative team who uses my Nikon DSLR (that I’ve had for over 7 years) to help me create the looks for my brand you see on Instagram.
-Sometimes I will even self-shoot with a timer and tripod if I have an ad campaign that I can’t fit into my shooting schedule for that day.
+In the past, I have shot with a friend on my creative team who uses my Nikon DSLR (that I’ve had for over 7 years) to help me create the looks for my brand you see on Instagram and The CN Brand.
+Now, I self-shoot with a timer remote and tripod, using presets to help expedite my editing work.

 Here are Some Shooting Equipment Recommendations:

 - Phone Mount (to mount camera phone to tripod)